Torre C of E Academy

 All previous SEN paperwork on any child joining Torre, at any stage in their school career, will be accessed and studied and Torre staff will work together with all the agencies involved to ensure the child’s special education needs are met and they are successfully included.

-In all key stages the class teacher will alert the SENCo and SLT when a child’s progress and attainment continues to be lower than expected, despite repeated cycles of “quality first teaching”, targeted intervention and support.
-The SENCo and Class Teacher will then work together to effectively support the child.
+In all key stages the class teacher will alert the SENDCo and SLT when a child’s progress and attainment continues to be lower than expected, despite repeated cycles of “quality first teaching”, targeted intervention and support.
+The SENDCo and Class Teacher will then work together to effectively support the child.
 At this stage, with the family’s agreement, the decision may be made by Torre to access support and guidance from outreach and/or health professionals or the decision may be made to request advice and assessment from Torbay Educational Psychology Service.

 At Torre we have regular PPSM (Pupil Problem Solving Meetings) where teachers talk with their team about pupils that are struggling with their learning in certain areas of the curriculum.
 The team work together to find solutions and these are then reviewed 6 weeks later.
 The SENDCo attends these meetings and is made aware of any children where the interventions and actions put in place do not make a significant difference to that child.